deflect-ca/deflect/docs/RunningContainerDescription.md

 dc01aeca793a        ecc6661e980a         "/bin/sh -c 'doh-htt…"   3 weeks ago         Up 3 weeks                                                                                                   doh-proxy
 ```
 * origin-server
-    * this is just some little Go http server with some endpoints that are useful for doing e2e tests.
+    * this is just some little Go http server with some endpoints that facilitate e2e
+      tests.

 * certbot
     * this shares a network namespace with bind-server.